evannetwork/api-blockchain-core/docs/blockchain/executor-agent.rst

   });
   executor.token = txToken;

 To use the ``ExecutorWallet`` instance created this way in your other modules, hand it over to their contstructor like instead of a normal ``Executor`` instance.
-Then use your modules, that have the ``ExeutorWallet`` instance like you would use them for making transactions with your own account.
+Then use your modules, that have the ``ExeutorWallet`` instance like you would use them for making transactions with your own account or identity.

 .. code-block:: typescript